kombucha-js/react-rerenderers/README.md

 }
 ```

-In the model object, use `fireRerenderers()` function.
-Note that this function
+In the model object, it uses `fireRerenderers()` function.
+Note that this
-actually invokes hooks which are located inside the components, but the caller
+function actually invokes hooks which are located inside the components, but
-of `fireRerenderers()` does not necessarily have to be inside a component
+the caller of `fireRerenderers()` does not necessarily have to be inside a
-function nor a hook function.
+component function nor a hook function.

 Please see how it works in the [Demo](https://j2wckn.csb.app/]).